Clearing Up the Confusion: Right of Entry Rules for Owners, Managers and Residents

 Ted Kimball, Esq.

-One of the most frequent questions we receive in our law offices is “What are my rights in regards to entering my resident’s unit?”
+One of the most frequent questions we receive in our law offices is “What are my rights in regard to entering my resident’s unit?”
 Under California law, when an owner rents real property to the resident, the resident is entitled to exclusive possession of the premises, even to the exclusion of the owner or property manager of the premises.
 The California legislature has, however, recognized that there are legitimate reasons for owners and managers to enter the premises and therefore decided to regulate, completely, the rights and obligations of owners and residents in respect to entering the resident’s dwelling unit.
-In 1975, the California legislature limited the right of entry by a landlord to four categories by enacting California Civil Code Section 1954.
-The statute states that these are the only reasons a landlord may enter the premises (unless specifically specified within another statute such as waterbed inspections).
-Furthermore, the rights and obligations under this statute cannot be waived by the tenant.

 Emergencies

-The first, in cases of emergency, is only permitted when there is a true emergency which effects the health or safety of the resident or the protection of the premises from damage.
+The first, in cases of emergency, is only permitted when there is a true emergency which affects the health or safety of the resident or the protection of the premises from damage.
 It must be impractical to give notice in these situations.
 Courts are extremely sensitive to the right of privacy of residents and will carefully scrutinize the “emergency” which led to entry by the owner or manager.
 Entry under this category does not require that a notice of intent to enter be given to the resident prior to entry.

-Since the owner is responsible to keep the premises in a habitable condition, the owner may need access to the interior of the unit to maintain the unit’s habitable condition and should be able to make periodic inspections for specific purposes, i.e. to inspect electrical or plumbing fixtures in accordance with industry standards.
+The second category allows owners or their agents to enter into the premises to: make necessary or agreed repairs, decorations, alterations, improvements; supply necessary or agreed services; show the premises to prospective tenants or purchasers, mortgagees, workmen or contractors; or perform a pre-move out inspection pursuant to Civil Code Section 1950.5.
+Since the owner is responsible for keeping the premises in a habitable condition, the owner may need access to the interior of the unit to maintain the unit’s habitable condition and should be able to make periodic inspections for specific purposes, i.e. to inspect electrical or plumbing fixtures in accordance with industry standards.
 Entry for “general inspections” is not listed in the categories of permissible reasons to enter.

 Abandonment